 The credit will be automatically applied to your account, as a credit on your bill.
 If your first billable amount after the credit is applied to your account is lower than the value of the credit, the credit will remain on your account and pass onto your following bill(s).

 Yes.
-For customers with Lifestyle or Smart prepay meters, the credit will be automatically applied to your top-up or vend.
-There is a small population of older prepayment meters which, due to their age and inbuilt monetary limits, will require the customer to redeem their credit over three separate transactions over the space of a few days.
+For Prepay customers, the credit will be automatically applied to your top-up or vend.
 We will contact you directly by email / text message / phone / letter /or message on the meter top-up note.

 You can still freely change your energy supplier.
-Credit will be applied to the account that is active on the effective date 27 Oct 2022 / 20 Dec 2022 / 27 Feb 2023.
-If credit is applied to an account, you are in the process of closing, your supplier will either apply this credit this to your closing bill or return the credit to you through the same payment method you pay your bills.
+Credit will be applied to the account that is active on the effective date 29 Nov 2023 / 20 Dec 2023 / 28 Feb 2024.
+If credit is applied to an account you are in the process of closing, your supplier will either apply this credit this to your closing bill or return the credit to you through the same payment method you pay your bills.

 You can submit your meter reading online through your Energy Online Account, or call us on 0818 405 405.
 Be sure to have your account number and MPRN or GPRN handy.